BRIDGE BUILDER SOCIETY

 Most Common Ways to Make a Planned Gift

-- Charitable Bequest - Include language in your will or living trust that leaves cash, securities, property or a percentage of your estate to the Beta Foundation. (for sample language, click here.)
-Thanks to a partnership with FreeWill, you can now make a will in 20 minutes or less and it's completely free of charge.
-Just click on the icon below to get started.
+- Charitable Bequest - Include language in your will or living trust that leaves cash, securities, property or a percentage of your estate to the Beta Foundation.
+(For sample language, click here.)
+You can make a will in 20 minutes or less completely free of charge using FreeWill.